-- 1. A student may make program changes during the first week of instruction. - 2.
-A student may add a class by using My West Hills or by completing a West Hills College Lemoore Change of Program form in consultation with his/her counselor or advisor and return the form to the registration personnel. - 3.
-To drop a class a student may use My West Hills or complete a Change of Program form in consultation with his/her counselor/advisor and return the form to the registration personnel.
+A student may make program changes during the first week of instruction.

+A student may add a class by using Falcon Express or by completing a West Hills College Lemoore Change of Program form in consultation with his/her counselor or advisor and return the form to the registration personnel.

+To drop a class a student may use Falcon Express or complete a Change of Program form in consultation with his/her counselor/advisor and return the form to the registration personnel.
+Faculty will be notified of the drop by registration personnel.
 A course may be dropped during the first three weeks of instruction without a notation appearing on the transcript.
-A grade of "W" will be assigned from the fourth week through the end of the 13th week.
-If the student remains enrolled in a class through the beginning of the 14th week, then a grade other than "W" must be assigned.
-A student is not officially enrolled or dropped from a class until completing the My West Hills registration process or by completing a Change of Program Form.
+A grade of W will be assigned from the fourth week through the end of the 13th week.
+If the student remains enrolled in a class through the beginning of the 14th week, then a grade other than W must be assigned.
+A student is not officially enrolled or dropped from a class until completing the Falcon Express registration process or by completing a Change of Program Form.
 It is the student's responsibility to drop a class in which he/she no longer wishes to be enrolled.